shairbhutta/Smart-Inventory-Management-System-with-AI/readme.md

-# Smart Inventory Management System with AI
+### Smart Inventory Management System with AI

 ## Introduction

-Inventory management is a critical aspect of any supply chain.
-Mismanagement can lead to overstocking, stockouts, and inefficient resource allocation.
-The **Smart Inventory Management System with AI** addresses these challenges by leveraging machine learning techniques, particularly XGBoost, to predict closing stock levels and provide actionable purchase recommendations.
+Inventory management is a crucial component of supply chain operations.
+Poor management can result in overstocking, stockouts, and inefficiencies in resource allocation.
+The **Smart Inventory Management System with AI** addresses these challenges using advanced machine learning techniques.
+By integrating **XGBoost** for closing stock forecasting and **ARIMA** for purchase predictions, the system provides actionable recommendations for replenishment and efficient inventory planning.

-This project focuses on enhancing decision-making through accurate forecasting, robust data preprocessing, and hyperparameter tuning, ensuring efficient inventory management for businesses.
+This project aims to enhance decision-making by combining accurate forecasting, data preprocessing, and hyperparameter tuning, ensuring seamless inventory management for businesses.

 ## Features

+- **Integrated Forecasting Models:**
-- **Stock Forecasting:** Predict closing stock for the next 30 days with high accuracy.
+  - **XGBoost**: Predict closing stock levels for each product.
+  - **ARIMA**: Forecast monthly purchase requirements based on historical trends.
+  - **Combined Approach**: Integrate XGBoost predictions with ARIMA forecasts to calculate aggregated purchases.
+- **Monthly Aggregated Purchase Predictions:** Forecast aggregated purchases for each month of 2025 for all products.
-- **Purchase Recommendations:** Identify products requiring replenishment based on defined thresholds.
+- **Actionable Recommendations:** Identify products requiring replenishment based on thresholds (e.g., Closing Stock < 10).
-- **Hyperparameter Tuning:** Optimized models for maximum performance.
-- **Data Visualization:** Comprehensive regression plots and bar charts for detailed performance insights.
+- **Data Visualization:** Detailed regression plots, monthly fluctuation charts, and bar charts for performance comparisons.
+- **Hyperparameter Tuning:** Optimized models for maximum accuracy and robustness.

 ## Installation Instructions